 For recount laws, see Citizens for Election Integrity Minnesota website.

-The random selection of precincts for a given county must be done “after the initial count of election returns for that county is publicly released or twenty-four (24) hours after the polls close on election day, whichever is earlier.”
+The random selection of precincts for a given county must be done “after the initial count of election returns for that county is publicly released or 24 hours after the polls close on election day, whichever is earlier.”
 No timeline is provided for completion of the audit.
 However, because statute explicitly provides for a binding full hand count, we categorize the audit as concluding before results are finalized.

 Binding on Official Outcomes